Cambridge Healthtech Institute’s Second Annual

 3:45 Academic and Pharma Networks Can Be an Incubator for Knowledge Exchange, Innovation, and Collaboration

-novel research will further answer key questions and advance knowledge sharing.
-This session will review some of the partnering strategies that Bristol-Myers Squibb has developed to help advance scientific exchange and data generation, along with
+and novel research will further answer key questions and advance knowledge sharing.
+This session will review some of the partnering strategies that Bristol-Myers Squibb has developed to help advance scientific exchange and data generation,

 4:15 PANEL DISCUSSION: Clinical Collaborations Between Pharma and Biotech for Combination Drugs in IO

 Moderator: Nathan Sanburn, Senior Advisor, Global Business Development and Strategic Collaborations, Oncology Business Unit, Eli Lilly and Company